VoidVampire/learning-react/05. usePopcorn/README.md

 ### 05. usePopcorn

 Hey there!
-I have learned about component composition (solving prop drilling through it) through building usePopcorn.
+I have learned about component composition (solving prop drilling through it), destrucuring enables to create default props, reusability of components (by thinking as public API) through building usePopcorn.